 The mother is given information about changes to expect in her body and measures to take as her body recovers from having a baby.
 Regular follow-up visits are scheduled.

 Coping with some changes begins in the hospital, depending on how soon hospital discharge occurs, and continues at home.

-Discharge From the Vagina:
+Discharge from the vagina:

 New mothers have a discharge from the vagina.
 Staff members give them pads to absorb it.
 Staff members also check the amount and color of the discharge.
 Usually, it appears bloody for 3 or 4 days.
 Then it becomes pale brown for about 10 to 12 days, then yellowish white.
 The discharge may continue for up to about 6 weeks after delivery.

 About a week or two after delivery, part of the remaining placenta may separate, causing vaginal bleeding of up to about a cup.
 Sanitary pads, changed frequently, may be used to absorb this discharge.
-Comfortably fitting tampons, changed frequently, can also be used unless they interfere with healing of an episiotomy incision or of tears in the area between the vaginal opening and the anus (perineum).
+Comfortably fitting tampons, changed frequently, can also be used unless they interfere with healing of an episiotomy incision or tears in the area between the vaginal opening and the anus (perineum).

 Mothers who are not breastfeeding may safely take drugs to help them sleep or to relieve pain.
 For women who are breastfeeding, acetaminophen and ibuprofen are relatively safe pain relievers.
-Many other drugs appear in breast milk (see see Taking Drugs While Breastfeeding).
+Many other drugs appear in breast milk (see Taking Drugs While Breastfeeding).